Residual-$ZZ$-coupling suppression and fast two-qubit gate for Kerr-cat qubits based on level-degeneracy engineering: Abstract

 \section{Abstract}

 Building large-scale quantum computers requires an interqubit-coupling scheme with a high on-off ratio to avoid unwanted crosstalk coming from residual coupling and to enable fast multi-qubit operations.
 We propose a $ZZ$-coupling scheme for two Kerr-cat qubits with a frequency-tunable coupler.
 By making four relevant states of the two Kerr-cat qubits quadruply degenerate, we can switch off the $ZZ$ coupling.
 By partially lifting the level degeneracy, we can switch it on.
 We theoretically show that an experimentally feasible circuit model suppresses the residual $ZZ$ coupling.
-Moreover, our circuit can realize $R_{ZZ}(-\pi/2)$-gate fidelity higher than $99.999\%$ within $25$\,ns when decoherence is ignored.
+Moreover, our circuit can realize $R_{ZZ}(-\pi/2)$-gate fidelity higher than $99.9\%$ within $\TA{18}$\,ns when decoherence is ignored. \TA{Our model includes the first-order terms in expansion beyond the rotating-wave approximation.}